 On the other hand, if a paying spouse remarries, then alimony payments are not typically affected.
 Nevertheless, if a new marriage makes it difficult to maintain paying spouse’s household while supporting an ex-spouse, the judge may reduce alimony.
 Remember, the supported spouse’s needs are given more weight compared to the paying spouse’s needs.

-In some cases, the remarriage of a supported spouse could result in an increase of child support payments, especially if the supported spouse loses alimony and the new partner cannot contribute to the household.
+In some cases, the remarriage of a supported ex-wife or ex-husband could result in an increase of child support payments, especially if the supported spouse loses alimony and the new partner cannot contribute to the household.